Dzrekey001/AirBnB_clone/README.md

 ***
 **Authors**

-This project was developed by the following individuals:
+This project was developed by:

 Daniel Dzrekey